 5. Erase the Draft

 Once your watercolor has completely dried, use a high-quality eraser to gently erase any remaining pencil lines.
-Then, write your message inside the card (or on the back, if you just made your card on a sheet of stock like I did).
+Then, write your message inside the card — or on the back, if you made your card on a single sheet of stock like I did.
 Writing a message can be intimidating, but as long as you convey that the bereaved is in your thoughts, you’ve done the best you can!
+(My secret tool for writing polished messages lately has been Chat GPT.
+Try it next time you’re at a loss for words.)

 I remember when my maternal grandmother died a few years ago, my mother was incredibly touched by the cards she received.
 It was a reminder that she wasn’t alone in her grief, which helped ease the pain a little bit.
 I hope that this DIY sympathy card tutorial helps you to give someone comfort, too.
 Thanks so much for reading, and here’s hoping that you don’t have a need for this tutorial for a long, long time!